laxika/TorchWS/README.md

 }
 ```

-In Torch, every controller extends the `WebPage` class and override the default handle method.
+In Torch, every controller extends the `WebPage` class and override the default `handle` method.
 For now we only add some plain text to the response by the `response.appendContent` method.
 The handle method has tree variables, the 'request' store everything what we get from the client when it's request a new webpage, the response is what we'll send to the client, and the session is the actual session.
 You don't need to manually start a session like in PHP, it's started automatically at the client's first connectation.
 For more info on the sessions please visit this link:

 http://en.wikipedia.org/wiki/Session_(computer_science)#Web_server_session_management

 Now our server is ready to run, so feel free to run it and then call http://127.0.0.1:8080/hello to see the results.

+## More about the routing